-Gabriella Savatierre is used to getting stares as she heads into the children’s hunter ring on Queen Of Hearts.
+Gabriella Savetierre is used to getting stares as she heads into the children’s hunter ring on Queen Of Hearts.

 In fact, the 11-year-old Dutch Warmblood mare’s markings are called reverse brindle, and they may come from a rare genetic condition called chimerism.
 Chimerism occurs when two non-identical twin embryos fuse into one embryo early in their development, creating white scarring.
 Reverse brindling could also be a result of a genetic mutation.